Birmingham

 If you enjoy shopping there are many excellent shopping centres in the city, including Broad Street, Western Arcade, Pavillion, Pallasades and the newly refurbished Bullring shopping centre.
 However, if your looking for a special gift, then a visit to Birmingham's Jewellery Quarter is just the place.

 The oldest building in the city centre (other than St Martin's) is the Old Crown House in High Street, Deritend.
-It is a half-timbered building of the late 14th century, which was originally a manor house.
+It is a half-timbered building of the late 14th-c, which was originally a manor house.
 It is said that Queen Elizabeth I stayed there overnight in 1575.

 Tourist Information Centre: